bonitasoft/bonita-doc/md/set-up-continuous-integration.md

 :::

 ::: warning
+**Note:**
+* The solution described here relies on the BonitaStudioBuilder which is deprecated as of Bonita 7.7
-**Note:** [Bonita Continuous Delivery add-on](https://documentation.bonitasoft.com/bcd/2.0/) comes with an out-of-the-box solution based on Jenkins CI.
+* [Bonita Continuous Delivery add-on](https://documentation.bonitasoft.com/bcd/2.0/) comes with an out-of-the-box solution based on Jenkins CI.
 :::